 Step #3: Checking the Helmet Before Using

-You need to check the helmet for a few weak points because as much as it may fit perfectly, you cannot be 100% sure that it’s fail-proof.
+You need to check the helmet for a few weak points because as much as it may fit perfectly, you cannot be 100% sure it’s fail-proof.

 Adjust the Straps